 Your privacy and trust are important to us

-The below policy policy explains how we collect, use, and share your personal information in connection with our website, software, and services. if you have any questions or suggestions, please feel free to contact us.
+The below policy policies explains how we collect, use, and share your personal information in connection with our website, software, and services. if you have any questions or suggestions, please feel free to contact us.

 Revenue Management Solution’s (RMS) Privacy and Cookies policy explains how we use your personal information gathered through digital means such as web forms, cookies, mobile devices, analytics API’s, etc…